railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. tip:: Detail of Future Stock

-   To get more details about future stock, you can click :guilabel:`Stock Level Forecast` to the right of the product form to get the report :ref:`fig-stfore` below.
+   To get more details about future stock, you can click :guilabel:`Stock Level Forecast` to the right of the product form to get the report :ref:`fig-stforest` below.
    OpenERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.

-   .. _fig-stfore:
+   .. _fig-stforest:

    .. figure:: images/stock_forecast_report.png
       :scale: 50